dirkk/basex-rtd/docs/Validation Module.md

     }

-### validate:dtd-info
+## validate:dtd-info

 validate:dtd-info($input as item()) as xs:string*
 validate:dtd-info($input as item(), $dtd as xs:string) as xs:string*

-:   Validates the document specified by `$input` and returns warning, errors and fatal errors in a string sequence. `$input` can be specified as:  * `xs:string` , containing the path to the resource,     * `xs:string` , containing the resource in its string representation, or
+:   Validates the document specified by `$input` and returns warning, errors and fatal errors in a string sequence. `$input` can be specified as:  * `xs:string` , containing the path to the resource,
-    * `node()` , containing the resource itself.
-    `$schema` can be used to specify the DTD for validation.
-If no DTD is given, `$input` is required to contain a DTD doctype declaration.

     **Errors**